Rices Nachmans

 Rices Nachmans was an upscale department store chain that, at its peak, had eight locations in Norfolk, Virginia and the surrounding Hampton Roads area.
-Stores included Downtown Norfolk on Granby St. and Ward's Corner (opened 1952).
+Stores included Downtown Norfolk on Granby St. and Wards Corner (opened 1952).
 The Wards Corner location was in the same building as a Hofheimer's shoe store.
 This building was demolished in 2000, and as of 2018, is the location of a Walgreens pharmacy.

-The stores were converted to Hess's stores in 1985 after the chain was sold to Hess's by owner Phillips-Van Heusen.
+In 1985, Rices Nachmans' owner PVH Corp. sold the stores to Hess's, an Allentown, Pennsylvania-based department store chain.